romzorus/karnaboo/README.md

 *** Karnaboo server ***
 1. clone the "karnaboo-server" repository
 2. write your configuration file
-3. Server building : go to "karnaboo-server" and "cargo build"
+3. go to "karnaboo-server" and run "cargo build"

 *** Karnaboo agent ***
 1. clone the "karnaboo-agent" repository
-3. Server building : go to "karnaboo-agent" and "cargo build"
+3. go to "karnaboo-agent" and run "cargo build"

+## Usage

+1. Fill the database with every host ("push" mode : the server listens while the agents send requests to be taken into account and to receive instructions according to the role they want to have)
+2. Organize virtually your update flows by linking nodes in the database
+3. Enforce your virtual structure through the server/agents

 ## TO-DO list
 (not in order of priority)